bitpool/edge-modbus/README.md

 ## Installation

-Install using the Node-RED palette manager,
+Install the module using the Node-RED palette manager,

 ```javascript